Background pattern

 Common (affects between 1 and 10 in 100 patients):

-• Respiratory retention.
+• Retention of breathing.
 This has occurred during the induction and maintenance of anesthesia with Suprane.

 • Headache.

-• Conjunctivitis, an inflammation of the conjunctiva of the eyelid.
+• Inflammation of the conjunctiva of the eyelid (conjunctivitis).

 • High blood pressure (hypertension).

-• Respiratory suspension (apnea), cough, excessive salivation (sialorrhea).
+• Suspension of breathing (apnea), cough, production of more saliva than usual (sialorrhea).
 These have occurred during the induction and maintenance of anesthesia with Suprane.

-• Increased levels in the blood of an enzyme called creatine phosphokinase.
+• Increased levels of an enzyme called creatine phosphokinase in the blood

 Uncommon (affects between 1 and 10 in 1,000 patients):